Ronaldo GliganHome

 Running code early can reduce the startup time of Emacs.
 For example, in the snippet above, we're disabling the menu, tool and scrollbar modes before they're even loaded.
 I'm pretty sure this won't affect our init times negatively.

 3.2.
-Main window properties
+TODO Main window properties

 Like many pop songs, here's my verse for this section: